heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 ### Streaming Limits

-The streaming SSE parser enforces a 1 MB buffer limit per connection.
+The streaming SSE parser enforces a 64 KB buffer limit per connection.
 If the PDP sends data without newline delimiters exceeding this limit, the connection is aborted and an `INDETERMINATE` decision is emitted.
 This protects against memory exhaustion from misbehaving upstream connections.

 ## Decorators